MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 1. Confirm the warning message for customizing the template with **Y** for Yes and press **Enter**.

-1. Run the **Set-OMEConfiguration** cmdlet with the _EmailText_ parameter to change the body email text:
+1. Run the **Set-OMEConfiguration** cmdlet with the _EmailText_ parameter to update the body text of the encrypted email:

     ```powershell
     Set-OMEConfiguration -Identity "Finance Department" -EmailText "Encrypted message sent from Contoso Ltd. finance department.
 Handle the content responsibly."